prometheus/prometheus/docs/storage.md

 database.

 [Snapshots](querying/api.md#snapshot) are recommended for backups.
-Backups made without snapshots run the risk of losing data that was recorded sync the last WAL sync, which typically happens every two hours.
+Backups made without snapshots run the risk of losing data that was recorded since the last WAL sync, which typically happens every two hours.
 With proper architecture, it is possible to retain years of data in local storage.